JeffreyCA/spleeter-web/README.md

     **Windows:**

-    On Windows you'll first need to install `gevent`.
+    You'll first need to install `gevent`.
+Note however that you will not be able to abort in-progress tasks if using Celery on Windows.

     ```sh
     (env) spleeter-web$ pip install gevent